A version of this story first appeared in The Sunday Herald December 14 2003.

 Simonon, Strummer and Jones all attended art school.
 Unlike the others, Simonon actually went there to learn to paint.
 Born near Brixton in 1955, his parents split up when he was eight.
 By his early teens he was failing at school and getting into trouble as a skinhead; this was before that became synonymous with the National Front, when being a skin still meant a particular sense of style and a diet of Jamaican music, the latter a love which, in time, altered The Clash’s architecture.

 He’s found himself thinking about his father on this trip.
-Around the time his parents separated, he and is dad hitched from London to Skye, camping.
+Around the time his parents separated, he and his dad hitch-hiked together from London to Skye, camping.
 “You know that green water-proof paint?
 We painted the tent.
 It rained.
 Next day the tent was white again.
-There are probably people who still remember these green aliens from London walking around.
+There are probably people on Skye who still remember these green aliens from London walking around.

-“What’s frustrating now,” he goes on, “is, I knew Joe’s mother was Scottish, but I didn’t know his family were from this area.
+“What’s frustrating now,” he goes on, “is, I knew Joe’s mother was Scottish, but I didn’t know his family were actually from this area, where I had been as a kid.
 We never had that conversation.
 Our conversations were usually [his voice blurs into Strummer’s], ‘Whattawe gunna do tamorrah?'”

 Simonon first saw Strummer in 1976, when Jones took him to see Strummer’s band, the 101ers.
-“There were, like, dogs walking across stage, hippy blokes wandering around – but in the middle of all this, this bloke, just giving it really serious attitude with a guitar.
+“Mick used to go see them, because Mick was quite an avid music scene goer.
+And he told me about this group, and we went along.
+It was this place in Hammersmith called The Red Cow, and it was the complete opposite of my background, which was generally like the skinhead movement, and guys with long hair were a no-no. And I arrived at this gig, and there were, like, dogs walking across stage, hippy blokes wandering around – but in the middle of all this, this bloke, just giving it really serious attitude with a guitar.
 We were looking for a singer, and there he was.

 When The Clash ended, Simonon upped sticks.
 “London was crazy!
 People were like” – his face crumples into cartoon despair – “‘What Happened?!‘” He moved to El Paso and rode a motorbike along the Mexican border.
 He found himself in LA recording a bizarre session with Bob Dylan, interrupted when Hells Angels Simonon knew turned up in the studio wondering where he was.
 With one of his oldest friends, Nigel Dixon, he formed another band, Havana 3am.